Back to SRL Storymaker Resource Library

 • NAT package (2-4 min. long): A video story guided by the natural sound from interviews and the environment where you’re filming.
 Natural sound, commonly known as “NAT sound,” puts the viewer in the place the story was told by enhancing the scene(s) with video containing rich audio such as a musician singing at a train station, a storm approaching, or the sound of a tractor plowing the field.
 This kind of story would often not have a voiceover narration.
 Here’s an example of a nat package.

-• Audio/podcast story: (3-5 min. long): Create a short audio story for SRL’s On Our Minds Season 4 podcast, about teen life and mental health.
+• Audio/podcast story: (3-5 min. long): Create a short audio story.
 Check out SRL’s video about how to record audio, and these resources from NPR training about how to make an audio story.

 Topics